 Turmeric, a genetic relative of ginger, is a spice commonly found in curry and yellow mustard.
 For centuries, it's been a staple in Ayurvedic medicine for treating inflammatory processes in the human body.
-Curcumin, the active ingredient in turmeric, is also known to be a powerful antioxidant, which helps prevent and repair the effects of aging.
+Curcumin, the active ingredient in turmeric, is also known to be a powerful anti-inflammatory and antioxidant, which helps prevent and repair the effects of aging.

 The good news is, turmeric's health benefits aren't just for humans; turmeric also acts as a natural anti-inflammatory supplement for dogs.
 If your pet suffers from arthritis or other inflammatory conditions of the muscles and joints, here's what you should know about turmeric as a natural joint pain supplement for dogs.

 Turmeric is a safe dog joint pain supplement

 Clinical studies have shown turmeric to be as effective as ibuprofen for treating joint pain in humans, and it comes with little or no gastrointestinal downsides compared to this potent drug.
 Even though dogs should not be given ibuprofen without consulting your vet, these findings are significant for pet owners everywhere.
 Ibuprofen is one of the best-selling joint pain relievers on the market, yet research shows turmeric is just as powerful at fighting joint pain—and it's safe for dogs.